nvdaaddons/DevGuide/readme.md

 	class AppModule(appModuleHandler.AppModule):
 		sleepMode = True

-With that single line of code, NvDA will enter sleep mode in that program (you should do this only if the program provides speech and/or braille support on its own).
+With that single line of code, NVDA will enter sleep mode in that program (you should do this only if the program provides speech and/or braille support on its own).

 ### Other remarks on app modules ###